pycensor/censor/README.rst

     CENSOR provides some functionality, it can connect to IRC, fetch and display RSS feeds, take todo notes, keep a shopping list and log text.

+    CENSOR is an attempt to provide censoring without reinforcing.

 SYNOPSIS